Lautrec tourism & sightseeing

 In the 13th century the stone walls covered a distance of 1100 metres and included eight of these entrances, each incorporating a tower and a drawbridge across the moat that surrounded the town.
 The Porte de la Caussade is the only one that remains today.

 There are several picnic tables in the area outside the walls, in the shade of established trees and with attractive views across the countryside below, a perfect place for a picnic.

 The Lautrec tourist office is in a 17th century benedictine convent next to the town hall in Rue du Mercadial and can provide more information about forthcoming events and local walks.
 They also suggest several different walks of varying lengths from 1 hour to 4 hours in duration and an ideal way to discover the village and surrounding countryside.

 Local claims to fame

 The town is well known for being the home of the family of the artist Toulouse-Lautrec (the painter himself was born in Albi).

 Lautrec is also renowned for the pink garlic (l'ail rose) produced in the surrounding region.
 If possible we suggest you visit the village on the first Friday in August when an annual fete is held to celebrate this garlic.

 Attractions in the region

-There is a great deal to enjoy in the area around Lautrec including Castres, to see the riverfront houses and Goya museum, and the historical center of Albi.
-Toulouse is about 80 kilometres drive but one of our favourite towns in southern France and well worth a day trip.
+There is a great deal to enjoy in the area around Lautrec including the very impressive historic centre of Albi and the riverside town at Gaillac.
+The city of Toulouse is about 80 kilometres from here but one of our favourite towns in southern France and well worth a day trip.